 4.9.8 CRL Issuance Frequency

 CRLs shall be issued periodically by the CA. Certificate status information may be issued more frequently than the issuance frequency described below.
-Certificate status information shall be published no later than the next scheduled update.
-This will facilitate the local caching of certificate status information for off-line or remote (laptop) operation.
+Certificate status information shall be published no later than the next scheduled update, this will facilitate the local caching of certificate status information.

 4.9.9 Maximum Latency for CRLs

-Following certificate revocation, the Certificate Revocation List will be updated according to the SLAs published at the time.
+Following certificate revocation, the CRL will be updated according to the service levels published at the time.

 Irrespective of the above each CRL shall be published no later than the time specified in the nextUpdate field of the previously issued CRL for same scope.